role-based photo management platform

 • Designed album navigation, filtering, bulk actions, and upload flows

-Data from 6 Staff Interviews
+Data from 6 Interviews across Staff, Admin, and Parent Users

 Before user interviews, we initially assumed photos were primarily for families.
+Research revealed something unexpected:

 This shifted our product from a “staff-only upload tool” to a shared system where: